MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/manage-activities.md

 > [!div class="mx-imgBorder"]
 > ![Activity type filter](media/activity-type-filter.png "Activity type filter")

+> [!IMPORTANT]
+> The Activity Type filter is an early access feature.
+You can opt in early to enable these features in your environment, which will allow you to test these features and then adopt them across your environments.
+For information about how to enable these features, see [Opt in to 2020 release wave 1 updates](/power-platform/admin/opt-in-early-access-updates).

 You can also use the **Due** filter to see the activities that are due in a specified time, such as activities that are due today or earlier or activities that are due in the next seven days or earlier.

 > [!div class="mx-imgBorder"]
 > ![Due filter](media/due-filter-activity.png "Due filter")

-## Create a new activity
+## Create or edit a new activity

 You can create independent activities that aren’t associated with any customer or sales record.
 To do so, in the site map, select **Activities** and then on the command bar, select **Email** or **Phone Call** or **Task**, depending on which activity you want to create.

+Or, you can open an existing activity record to edit it.

 > [!NOTE]
-> With the February 2020 release of Dynamics 365 Sales, when you create a new activity, the record opens in a Main form dialog.
+> - With the February 2020 release of Dynamics 365 Sales, when you create or edit a new activity, the record opens in a Main form dialog.
 A Main form dialog is a Main form opening in a dialog (a pop-up window).
 Main form dialogs allow you to stay in context while working on one record with the ability to open a second or third record in dialog experience.
 This makes it easier to edit the records.
+> - The Main form dialog is an early access feature.
+You can opt in early to enable these features in your environment, which will allow you to test these features and then adopt them across your environments.
+For information about how to enable these features, see [Opt in to 2020 release wave 1 updates](/power-platform/admin/opt-in-early-access-updates).

 ## Add a new activity for a customer